 Our first charity run event happened in autumn 2019 and managed to raise £1,302 in donations.
 The money raised from challenge events like this will help support Wild Welfare in our mission to end captive wild animal suffering through supporting facilities which are improving animal welfare around the world.

-“It breaks my heart to see animals stressed in captivity” stated Nikki Bhatia, another runner for the event.
-She is supportive of the vital work undertaken by Wild Welfare because she understands that animal welfare situations can be improved through appropriate management and staff training.
+“It breaks my heart to see animals stressed in captivity,” said Nikki Bhatia, a Wild Welfare runner.
+Nikki is supportive of the vital work undertaken by Wild Welfare because she understands that animal welfare situations can be improved through appropriate management and staff training.

 If you want to support any of our runners, their donation pages can be found here: